-The EZ-KIT Lite is a hardware/software kit offering a complete development environment for the entire ADSP-21xx family: an ADSP-218x-based evaluation board with PC monitor software plus Assembler, Linker, Simulator and PROM Splitter software.
-The ADSP-218x EZ-KIT Lite is a low cost, easy to use hardware platform on which you can quickly get started with your DSP software design.
+The EZ-KIT Lite is a hardware/software kit offering a complete evaluation environment for the ADSP-218x family: an ADSP-2189M-based evaluation board with PC monitor software plus assembler, linker, simulator, and PROM splitter software.
+The ADSP-2189M EZ-KIT Lite is a low cost, easy to use hardware platform on which you can quickly get started with your DSP software design.
 The EZ-KIT Lite includes the following features:

-- 33 MHz ADSP-218x
+- 75 MHz ADSP-2189M

-- Full 16-bit Stereo Audio I/O with AD1847 SoundPort® Codec
+- Full 16-Bit Stereo Audio I/O with AD73322 Codec

-- RS-232 Interface to PC with Windows 3.1 Control Software
+- RS-232 Interface

 - EZ-ICE Connector for Emulator Control

-- · DSP Demo Programs
+- DSP Demo Programs

+- · Evaluation Suite of VisualDSP

-The ADSP-218x EZ-ICE® Emulator aids in the hardware debugging of an ADSP-2189M system.
-The emulator consists of hardware, host computer resident software and the target board connector.
-The ADSP-2189M integrates on-chip emulation support with a 14-pin ICE-Port interface.
+The ADSP-218x EZ-ICE® Emulator aids in the hardware debugging of an ADSP-2185M system.
+The ADSP-2185M integrates on-chip emulation support with a 14-pin ICE-Port interface.
 This interface provides a simpler target board connection that requires fewer mechanical clearance considerations than other ADSP-2100 Family EZ-ICEs.
-The ADSP-2189M device need not be removed from the target system when using the EZ-ICE, nor are any adapters needed.
+The ADSP-2185M device need not be removed from the target system when using the EZ-ICE, nor are any adapters needed.
 Due to the small footprint of the EZ-ICE connector, emulation can be supported in final board designs.